apache/fluo-muchos/conf/templates/README.md

 Cluster templates are intended to provide greater flexibility, if needed, with respect to instance type selection and launch configuration for your EC2 hosts.
-For example, cluster templates may be ideal for uses cases that require distinct, per-host launch configurations, and for use cases that require hosts to have persistent, EBS-backed data volumes (rather than ephemeral volumes, the muchos default for EC2
+For example, cluster templates may be ideal for use cases that require distinct, per-host launch configurations, and for use cases that require hosts to have persistent, EBS-backed data volumes (rather than ephemeral volumes, the muchos default for EC2